dtsomp/howto_dpkg/README.md

-# Skeleton directory for creating Debian packages
+# Debian packaging quick guide

 Simplified guide on how to build Debian packages